 Cousin to the Turkish Angora, the Turkish Van is another ancient long-haired cat breed known for their beauty and agility.
 Their semi-long coat protects them from the harsh mountainous climate where they originated and aids in their love of water.
 In fact, the Turkish Van is known as the “Swimming Cat,” and takes their name from Lake Van in southeastern Turkey.

 How do you tell the difference between the Turkish Angora and Turkish Van?
-The Turkish Van is typically larger and recognizable for the colored patches on their head and tail.
+The Turkish Van is typically a fairly large cat and is instantly recognizable for the colored patches on their head and tail.

 Out of all the luxurious coats belonging to these long-haired cat breeds, which do you want to run your fingers through the most?
 We recommend taking a walk around your local cat shelter to check out all the long-haired beauties in need of a home!